 Each fall and spring semester, Southern Connecticut State University hosts a Week of Welcome (WOW), which is a collaborative campus program that provides opportunities for all students, with a special concentration on first-year and transfer students, to connect with people, places, services, and traditions at SCSU.
 The week is filled with celebrations, programs, and activities that are designed to welcome students to campus while helping them acclimate to university life.

 In the fall semester, WOW begins with New Owl Weekend (NOW) immediately preceding the start of the semester.
 All first-year students (freshmen) are required to attend NOW programs which are designed to support first-year students as they begin their collegiate journey by helping them acclimate to the campus culture and transition to university life.

 Alcohol and Drug Services

-Alcohol and Drug Services. located in Engleman Hall B219, offers confidential screenings and assessments by a licensed alcohol and drug counselor, as well as referrals to community treatment providers for students seeking assistance and support for a substance abuse problem.
-Brief intervention and education programs are also provided to students which aim to assist a student in reducing harmful consumption and negative consequences associated with high risk drinking and drug use.
-Presentations are available for classes, residence life staff, and athletic teams which provide information about alcohol and drug services and supports within the community.
-Twelve-step support groups are offered on campus for students in recovery and for students impacted by a family member's substance use.
-For more information about services, please call (203) 392-5087.
+Alcohol and Drug Services, located in Schwartz Hall 101D, offers confidential screenings and assessments by a licensed alcohol and drug counselor, as well as referrals to community treatment providers for students seeking assistance and support for a substance abuse disorder.
+Brief intervention and education programs are also provided to students to help them reduce harmful consumption and negative consequences associated with high risk drinking and drug use.
+Presentations are available for classes, residence life staff, and athletic teams which provide information about alcohol and drug services on campus and supports within the community.
+The Collegiate Recovery Community at SCSU is support based and student oriented with the goal of providing resources to students in long-term recovery from substance use disorders and for any student seeking recovery.
+Twelve-step meetings, peer support groups, and other pathways to recovery meetings are offered on campus in addition to supports for students impacted by a family member's substance use.
+For more information about services, please visit https://inside.southernct.edu/aod or call (203) 392-5087.